iQSuite/platform-sdk-python/README.md

 - **query="neural networks":** The search term you want to look for within your documents.
 - **client.search():** Sends the search query to the platform.
-- **results.data:** Contains the list of search results returned by the API.
+- **results:** Contains the list of search results returned by the API.

 **Output:**